 - Reviewing how ambulance services assess and manage paediatric cases in relation to non-specific symptoms.

-We expect these organisations to respond to their recommendations within 90 days of the publication of the investigation report.
-Their responses will be published here when they’re available.
+All organisations responded to their safety recommendations within 90 days of publication of the investigation report.

 Department for Business, Energy and Industrial Strategy